ayednaber/springboot-mongodb-restapi/README.md

 Therefore, in our src/main/java/com.example.demomongo, we will create a Student class and we will define all of the above properties.
 Note that Gender was defined as an enum class, and Address was also defined as a separate class (since it is a nested document).

+Any document in MongoDB needs to have an id, and therefore we go back to our student class, and we add `@Document` to specify that each student object will signify a document in our database, as well as we add an id field and annotate it with `@Id`.

+Now, to add data to it, we need a **Repository**.

+## Mongo Repository